allisonmolski/latin102portfolio/quiz2.md

 > cui- dative because Eurytion is the indirect object.
 Antecedent- Eurytion- masculine singular
 3. Eurytion, whose brothers were centaurs, expected to marry Deianira.
 > cuius- genitive because he is the brother of the centaurs.
 Antecedent- Eurytion- masculine singular
-4. Hercules killed Nessus, who tried to rape Deianira.❌
+4. Nessus, whom Hercules killed, tried to rape Deianira.
 > quem- accusative- acts as direct object.
 Antecedent- Nessus- masculine, singular
-5. Nessus gave Deianira a vial of blood, which Hercules was poisoned by.
+5. Nessus gave Deianira a vial of blood, by which Hercules was poisoned.
-> quem- ❌accusative- acts as direct object.
+> quo- ablative- by means of.
 Antecedent- vial- masculine, singular
 6. In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.
 > qui- nominative- it further describes Busiris.
 Antecedent- Busiris- masculine, singular
 7. Prometheus’ heart was devoured by an eagle, which Hercules shot dead with his arrows.